 Albert Prebus (deceased) was also an honorary member.
 He was an early club president, judge, and test chair.
 He was instrumental in the adoption of the constitution and at least one revision to the constitution.

 Frederick (Fritz) Meyers is a living honorary member.
 He was a national accountant, as well as USFS Midwestern Vice President.
 In terms of the Club, he served as accountant for two of our regional competitions, nine summer competitions, a couple of our State of Ohio Competitions, as well as many Holiday Competitions.

-Craig Hassler was made an honorary member when he resigned from the CFSC Boad in 2011.
-Craig was presented with Honorary Lifetime Membership at the Clue’s Annual Spring meeting.
-Craig has been a member of CFSC for approximately 35 years and had served as the Treasurer of CFSC for 22 continuous years.
-Craig made many other valuable contributions including: helping to build the Club’s original Trophy cases at the OSU ice rink; various jobs related to advancing the many ice shows the club performed; and assisting in the purchase of the current audio equipment.
+Craig Hassler was made an honorary member when he resigned from the CFSC Board in 2011.
+Craig was presented with Honorary Lifetime Membership at the Club’s Annual Spring Meeting.
+Craig has been a member of CFSC for approximately 35 years and had served as CFSC Treasurer for 22 continuous years.
+Craig made many other valuable contributions to the club including helping to build the Club’s original Trophy cases at the OSU ice rink; various jobs related to advancing the many ice shows the club performed; and assisting in the purchase of the current audio equipment.